maugus0/ressy-ai-frontend/README.md

 ## RessyAI Promotional Website – Local Setup (npm)

+Promotional website for a cloud-based conversational AI interface for restaurants.

 Follow these steps to set up and run the RessyAI promotional website locally using npm:

 ### Prerequisites